Conformally equivariant quantization for spinning particles: Main results

 \subsection{Existence and uniqueness of the $\fkg$-equivariant quantization and superization}

-In the seminal paper \cite{DLO99}, existence and uniqueness of the conformally equivariant quantization of cotangent bundles was proved, resorting to diagonalization of the Casimir operators of the modules of differential operators and of their symbols.
-Thanks to theorem \ref{DiagCt}, we can apply the same method to prove existence and uniqueness of equivariant superization and quantization of supercotangent bundles, introduced in definitions \ref{DefS} and \ref{DefQ}.
-This is our main result. \begin{thm} Let $(M,\mg)$ be a conformally flat manifold.
-There exist two sets $I^\fS,I^\cQ\subset\bbQ$ such that: \begin{enumerate} \item conformally equivariant superization $ \fS^\d:\sT^\delta\rightarrow \sS^\delta, $ exists and is unique if $\d\not\in I^{\fS}$, \item conformally equivariant quantization $ \cQlm:\sS^\delta\rightarrow \Dslm, $ exists and is unique if $\d\not\in I^{\cQ}$. \end{enumerate} Moreover, if $\l+\m=1$, the quantization intertwines conjugation \eqref{conjugation} and adjoint operation~\eqref{adjunction}, namely $\cQlm(\bar{\cdot})=\cQlm(\cdot)^t$. \end{thm} \begin{proof} The two results can be proved in the same way, following \cite{DLO99}.
-We focus on the second one, as we will provide a stronger statement for superization in theorem \ref{ProprS}.
+In the seminal paper \cite{DLO99}, existence and uniqueness of the conformally equivariant quantization of cotangent bundles was proven, using diagonalization of the Casimir operators of the modules of differential operators and of their symbols.
+Thanks to Theorem \ref{DiagCt}, we can apply the same method to prove existence and uniqueness of equivariant superization and quantization of supercotangent bundles, introduced in Definitions \ref{DefS} and \ref{DefQ}.
+This is our main result.